domlee590/TradingBotApp/README.md

 The Win Rate and Trade Count get updated when a trade is closed.
 If you don't like your bot, you can just delete it and create a new one.

+The Python script is currently configured to run exclusively on the Replit platform while connected to the Heroku database.
+It can be configured to run on any platform as long as the modules are properly installed and the database credentials are updated to whatever the app itself is using.
+For example if you are using a local database and running the script locally, you will need to update the database credentials to match your localhost.

 (3) Links

 1. [Heroku](https://comsw4152-trading-bot-app.herokuapp.com/)